 We met a few people in the common area of Lucky Bay campground, and it was a great way to share tips about destinations in Western Australia and further away.
 As we were driving back from Esperance to Perth a few days later, we loved hearing stories about Bluff Knoll and decided to make a detour to the Stirling Ranges on our way back to do the hike.

 Have you ever visited Lucky Bay and Cape Le Grand National Park?
 Do you think it’s Australia’s best beach or did you find it overrated?
 Leave your tips in the comments below!

 Lucky Bay is in Cape Le Grand National Park, in the south of Western Australia, less than one hour away from Esperance.
 Lucky Bay is almost 800km away from Perth.
 It takes approximately 9 hours to drive there.
 Alternatively, there are daily flights to Esperance from Perth for around $500 return.

-Did you like this article?
+Did you like this article about Lucky Bay?
 Spread the word, add this to your Pinterest board: